 You sang.
 You danced.
 You acted.
 You created something, and maybe someone will find some beauty in it.
 Good for you!
-You made the world a better place in some small way just by having the courage to participate.
+You made the world a better place in some small way just by having the courage to participate, kind of like Roo did.
 Here's your trophy.
 Go in peace and create some more.

 These awards do serve a purpose, though.
 Occasionally, some small film I might not have otherwise heard about gets enough press to pique my curiosity, and then I go and find it.

 I'm going to find CODA and watch it.
 It must be pretty good to have won, but more importantly to me, the title character's name is Ruby.

 To this day, that name is rare enough to stop me in my tracks when I hear it, and I feel a connection to every Ruby—both the real ones and the fictional ones.
 Mostly though, I feel an unbreakable bond with the one Ruby who was a part of my life for a few short years.